bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 def hasUppercase(word: String) = if (word != null) word.exists(_.isUpperCase) else false
 {% endhighlight %}

+Scala's code actually reads a lot like English language that makes sense to humans - check if in _word_ there exists an uppercase character.
+Notice that is Scala _if_ is an expression yielding a return value, unlike in many other languages.

 * Scala is concise

 Consider this simple JavaBean (well, not exactly JavaBean to be